AppliedAcousticsChalmers/ambisonic-encoding/Readme.md

 We thank Reality Labs for funding the initial work on the EMA concept.

 ## License
 The content of this repository is licensed under the terms of the MIT license.
-Please consult the file (LICENSE)[LICENSE] for more information about this license.
+Please consult the file [LICENSE](LICENSE) for more information about this license.